This is a response to an article that 2D Will Never Die wrote one time.

 I might just be privileged and optimistic, but I shall not say these years have been horrible to us.
 I mean, we got Steam, Hulu, Netflix, Amazon Kindle (and a lot of other goodies that Amazon gives), and even Mini in a Box.
 We also have an Internet that has a connection level that is so deeply integrated, thus making these things possible.
 More locally, even though the debt in Puerto Rico is in default, I got a Master’s Degree in Software Engineering, my own business that is not tied to a single physical location, and a couple of “escape routes” available if things get really bad, though Puerto Rico seems to be handling itself just fine so far.

 Even so, I can see that things can be better.
 Right now, people are craving and perpetuating an NC-17 culture.
 Even here in Puerto Rico, “safety” is edging out responsibility.
-Of course, there is not only the debt default that Puerto Rico still has, but also the people in government lacking responsibility in finances, thus why I have considered “escape routes” in the first place!
+From a different emphasis, there is not only the debt default that Puerto Rico still has, but also the people in government lacking responsibility in finances, thus why I have considered “escape routes” in the first place!

 Ironically, a picture from 2D Will Never Die just happens to illustrate what I want to say: